 Dasher is adopted!
 We will never forget the fun videos of Dasher playing with his foster brother…. the Great Dane puppy that was twice his size!
 It took some time, though, for Dasher to get to that point; being able to romp with other dogs.
 He came to us with some health issues, compounded by picking up a contagious illness at the shelter.
 With lots of care and patience by his three foster families (Kristina, Desirae, and Charlotte) Dasher has emerged as one of the most amicable of GSPs.
 Now Dasher has five acres to call home, a sister named […]

-Mary (now Ludlow) is adopted!
-Mary showed up as a stray, and tested heartworm positive at the shelter.
+Mary (now Ludlow) showed up as a stray, and tested heartworm positive at the shelter.
 Sherry stepped up to foster and saw this GSP mix through the treatments and long rest period required.
 At first, Mary was scared, and she didn’t know how to jump into a car or onto a couch.
 Now she does all that, even jumps on the bed, and she has become a champion snuggler.
 Once Mary recovered, Sherry decided to offer her a permanent home and name her Ludlow.
-In her new life, Ludlow gets to run and play with other dogs […]
+In her new life, Ludlow gets to run and play with other dogs at the park, […]

-Little Henri turned up in a shelter with a big problem.
+Little Henri (now Henry) turned up in a shelter with a big problem.
 Due to an earlier injury, he had a dislocated elbow.
 It hurt, so he learned to walk without it, resulting in an atrophied leg and shoulder muscles.
 He found a great foster home (thank you Sheri!), that tuned up his manners and took him for numerous orthopedic appointments.
 After weighing alternatives, we chose an expensive procedure to minimize Henri’s discomfort and maximize his opportunity to have a useable leg in future.
-He is recovering nicely, and best of all he’s found his forever home with a couple who live […]
+He is recovering nicely, and best of all he’s found his forever home with a couple […]

 Little Lucy has been adopted!
 Little Lucy may be the tiniest GSP we’ve ever rescued, but she wiggled her way into our hearts in a big way.
 She weighed only 24 pounds when we got her, and she was afraid of her own shadow.
 With excellent foster care (thanks Caitlin & Colin, Beth, and Anne), she gained fifteen pounds, learned house manners, befriended a Saint Bernard, and discovered the fun sport of pointing flies, among other things.
 She emerged from her shell as a super sweet, rambunctious imp, full of curiosity and spunk, but she really needed clear boundaries and consistent […]